sagemath/sage/src/doc/en/developer/packaging.rst

    - is only used for recording the names of equivalent system packages;

+   - does not install anything, and is by convention an optional package;

    - there is no ``spkg-install`` script, and attempts to install the package using Sage will give an error message;